Provence crime novels: stories as gift ideas

 The Provence crime novels by Cay Rademacher and the story of Roger Blanc are addicting.
 I hope Rademacher continues this crime series.
 In his novels, not only are the crime stories exciting, I also want to know how Roger Blanc's life in Provence will develop.
 Rademacher takes us with him in the life story of the protagonist.
 That's just great!

-The Provence crime novels by Remy Eyssen around the legal doctor Leon Ritter
+The crime novels by Remy Eyssen about the forensic doctor Leon Ritter

 Legal doctor Leon Ritter is the main character in the Provence crime novels by Remy Eyssen.
 Leon Ritter's cases are crime scenes set in Provence, with which he takes us to places like Lavandou, the lavender regions or the island of Porquerolles.
 Eyssen has known the region well since childhood.
 He often came to the south of France with his parents and siblings.
 Later, he was always drawn to Provence, where he lived in Le Lavandou and in Bormes les Mimosas.

-Remy Eyssen's crime novels didn't convince me that much.
-His writing style suits me less.
-When I read several of his thrillers, I found that entire passages about the life story of Leon Ritter are repeated almost verbatim in the novels.
+However, Remy Eyssen's crime novels didn't convince me that much.
+I don't like his writing style.
+When I read several of his crime novels, I realized that whole passages about Leon Ritter's life story are repeated almost verbatim in the novels.
 I was very disappointed.

-Not all Carine Bernard thrillers are set in Provence.
-However, her crime stories about EU investigator Molly Preston and Lilou Braque take the reader into a world full of Provençal atmosphere and cuisine.
-The author prefers to explore Provence with her camper off the main roads.
-This is how her thrillers are created, which are a mixture of holiday feeling and exciting stories.
+Not all of Carine Bernard's crime novels are set in Provence.
+However, their crime stories about EU investigators Molly Preston and Lilou Braque take the reader into a world full of Provençal atmosphere and cuisine.
+The author herself prefers to explore Provence with her mobile home away from the main routes.
+This is how her detective stories are created with a setting in Provence, which are a mixture of holiday feeling and exciting stories.

-Let yourself be carried away by these thrillers set in Provence in the lavender regions or to the wild horses in the Camargue.
-Discover Provencal cities like Arles or Avignon and let yourself be carried away into a world of delicious cuisine and magical gardens.
-Nevertheless, dark stories happen that make for exciting reading.
-We hope you enjoy the Provence crime novels.
+Let these detective stories set in Provence take you to the lavender regions or to the wild horses in the Camargue.
+Discover, for example, Provençal cities such as Arles or Avignon and let yourself be carried away into a world of delicious cuisine and enchanting gardens.
+Nevertheless, dark stories happen there that make for exciting reading.
+In any case, we wish you a lot of fun with the Provence crime novels by these authors.